Services For You

 If you feel that the divorce or separation will be straightforward, there are options available such as ‘online divorce services’ and ‘DIY Divorce Services’, however, this is not advisable if there are other more complicating factors involved such as agreement on finances, debt responsibility or access to children to take into consideration.

 All our family solicitors are committed to the Resolution Code of Practice, which promotes an approach to family law that is sensitive, constructive, cost-effective and will most likely result in an amicable agreement.
-Our experienced team of family solicitors includes accredited members of the Law Society’s Family Panel and the Law Society’s Children Panel, so you can be confident that we will be there to guide you through the process every step of the way.
+Our experienced team of family solicitors and lawyers includes accredited members of the Law Society’s Family Panel, the Law Society’s Children Panel and are Resolution accredited, so you can be confident that we will be there to guide you through the process every step of the way.

 Expert Divorce Solicitors